sentryco/BioAuth/readme.md

 - Remove unit tst, replace with uitests?
 - The error handling in the LAError+Extension.swift file could be enhanced by providing more specific and user-friendly error messages, especially for biometric authentication errors.
 This could improve the user experience by making the errors more understandable.
 - Updating and Refining .swiftlint.yml The SwiftLint configuration file has several rules commented out.
 Reviewing and deciding on the necessary rules to enforce coding standards consistently across the project would help in maintaining code quality.
+- Add gotchas for common errors in the readme